Shohei Ohtani met Los Angeles manager Dave Roberts at Dodger Stadium

 Roberts at first hesitated before giving a few details.

-“It's a good possibility,” he said.
+“It’s a good possibility,” he said.
 “Yeah, we met with him.
-I like to be honest and so we met with Shohei and we talked and I think it went well.
-I think it went well, but at the end of the day, he's going to do what's best for himself, where he feels most comfortable.”
+I don’t want to — I’d like to be honest and so we met with Shohei and we talked and I think it went well.
+I think it went well.
+But at the end of the day, he’s his own man and he’s going to do what’s best for himself, where he feels most comfortable.”

+Ohtani led the AL with 44 homers and hit .304 with 96 RBIs, eight triples and 20 stolen bases for the Los Angeles Angels at the plate in a season that ended Sept.
+3 because of an oblique injury.

+He was 10-5 with a 3.14 ERA in 23 starts on the mound, striking out 167 and walking 55 in 132 innings before tearing the ulnar collateral ligament in his right elbow on Aug.
+23. He had surgery on Sept.
+19 that will keep him off the mound until 2025.

 AP MLB: https://apnews.com/hub/MLB